This post may contain affiliate link(s). As an Amazon Associate, I earn from qualifying purchases. See Disclosure.

 I had to live in the South for 20 years before figuring out the right combination of ingredients to make the perfect Southern Keto Chicken Salad.

 Maybe that’s because in the South they just cook differently.
 I don’t know, but like Paula Deen says, “Everything is better with butter!”
-Ok, so there’s no butter in this recipe, but it is a full-fat version.
+Ok, so there’s no butter in this recipe, but it is a full-fat keto chicken salad recipe.
 If you’re looking for a skinny Minnie version of chicken salad, scroll on by, my friend.

 When I was a working chef and had my own store, we would make gallons of this chicken salad but we added grapes.
 Grapes aren’t keto, so this version is grape-less.